Determining Your Housing Budget & How Much Home You Can Afford

-It’s important that you have a ballpark idea of how much house you can comfortably afford before you start looking for a home, and even before meeting with your mortgage broker or lender.
+It’s important that you have a ballpark idea of how much you can comfortably afford to spend on a home before you start looking, and even before meeting with your mortgage broker or lender.

 Lenders typically use one of two formula guidelines; although most will require that you meet both sets of guidelines.
 There are other formulas that exists and thus even if you don’t meet the guidelines, talk with your chosen home mortgage consultant so he or she can provide additional details specific to your situation, you may find you qualify under another standard.
 For example, VA loans are calculated on a single ratio that’s based upon mortgage payment and all debts.
 If you have very little debt, this formula may allow you to qualify more easily for a more expensive home.